LuciaGiagnolini12/bodi/README.md

 # BoDi (Born-Digital Module)

 ![Status](https://img.shields.io/badge/status-WIP-yellow)
-⚠️ **Work in Progress** – This ontology is under active development
+This ontology is under active development

 **BoDi (Born-Digital Ontology)** is an extension of the Records in Contexts (RiC) ontology, designed to represent born-digital resources in personal archives.
 It integrates elements from PREMIS, PROV-O, and LRMoo, and introduces new classes and properties specifically tailored for born-digital archival materials.
 BoDi supports semantic interoperability and formalized reasoning over archival data.